Tryflle/WeaveSlowMining/README.md

 # WeaveSlowMining
-A weave mow allowing you to change your swing speed.
+A weave mod allowing you to change your swing speed.

 ---